natlungfy/natlungfy.github.io/_posts/2017-10-05-michelle-chan-weava-profile.md

 categories: work
 short_description: JMSC2005 Feature Writing
 ---
 Like on most nights, Michelle Chan was silent, poking away at her favourite deep-fried milk at the dim sum joint she and schoolmate Andy Lai frequented after long hours of work for their startup.
-Still recovering from information overload and light alcohol from the prior meeting with a heavy-weight investor at a country club, which unexpectedly lasted for three hours, the two 2016 graduates of the University of Hong Kong were lost in their own thoughts.
+Still recovering from information overload and light alcohol from a prior meeting with a heavy-weight investor at a country club, which unexpectedly lasted for three hours, the two 2016 graduates of the University of Hong Kong were lost in their own thoughts.
 Lai would pose a question about some user reviews he saw in the company email, to which Chan quickly answered and got back to her meal.
 They both couldn't wait to go back to their homes and have a good night's sleep.

 But on this September evening, an unusual energy was in the air.
-It was eight in the evening and Chan’s company of four, all suited up, was walking on the elevated bridge over Queensway, Admiralty as the Bank of China Tower glistened in the distance.
+Accompanied by her three colleagues who were all suited up, Chan was walking, with a slight spring in her step, on the elevated bridge over Queensway, Admiralty as the Bank of China Tower glistened in the distance.

-"I am melting!"
-Chan blurted out with astounding excitement, gesticulating a beating hand heart.

 She had just met with the South China Morning Post's new CEO, Gary Liu, a serial technology executive whose work and business values she respected deeply and was eager to seek his mentorship for her company.